 If you are aged between 18 and 25 and have no secure place to stay, and are willing to engage in the support you need to get back on your feet, a Supported Independence Flat may be for you.

 You may be eligible to move into a Supported Independence Flat if you have not been able to find accommodation elsewhere.
-Please contact our Youth AIMS free advice service to discuss your options.
+Please contact our Launch free advice service to discuss your options.

-The vast majority (90%) of young people leaving our accommodation have progressed positively.
+The majority (70%) of young people leaving our accommodation have progressed positively.
 We would expect you to move on to work or education, and to be able to live independently, upon leaving a Supported Independence Flat.

 These are based in our Aldershot accommodation.